 2022 Complete Buyers Guide

 Is hemp CBD oil now legal in Virginia?
 What about growing hemp?
 Can anyone grow their own hemp and make their own CBD?
 Over the past few years, there has been a lot of confusion among Virginia lawmakers, and health and law officials over the legal status of hemp CBD oil and CBD-infused foods and drinks.
 But it looks like the dust is finally settling.

-The good news is, unlike some other states such as New York, the outcome turned out rather nicely in Virginia.
-Not only is CBD oil legal to produce, sell, and possess in Virginia, officials have also declared that CBD-infused edibles and beverages are legal.
+The good news is, in Virginia, CBD oil legal to produce, sell, and possess.
+VA officials have also declared that CBD-infused edibles and beverages are legal.